Kristiyan025/LearnIt/LearnIt/README.md

 4) Go to _Controllers/HomeController.cs_
-and in the method `Index` uncomment: `DatabasePopulator.Populate(_context);` to populate the database with courses and lectures, then comment it again
+and in the method `Index` uncomment: `DatabasePopulator.Populate(_context);` to populate the database with courses and lectures, then comment it again.

 5) Go to _Areas/Identity/Pages/Acount/Register.cshtml/Register.cshtml.cs_
-and in the `OnPostAsync` method change the last property (`!isTeacher`) of the `user` object  to `false` to be able to create one teacher at the start, then change it back to `isTeacher`
+and in the `OnPostAsync` method change the last property (`!isTeacher`) of the `user` object  to `false` to be able to create one teacher at the start, then change it back to `isTeacher`.

-6) Launch the project in Visual Studio and when the main page has loaded undo Steps 3) and 4) and the project is ready to use
+6) Launch the project in Visual Studio and when the main page has loaded, close the webpage and undo Steps 3) and 4) and the project is ready to use.